 – Dan Stubbergaard

 In a soft transition, Karen Blixens Plads brings together the university’s need for urban spaces with the open landscape of the neighboring commons.
 The north side of the square, where the three main entrances to the university are located, is an open and multi-purpose space.
-To the south, hilly, undulating meadowland connects the campus with the commons.
-In addition to bringing nature into the campus the landscape also contributes to climate change adaptation by adding a capacity to handle stormwater.
-Delaying rainwater in depressions in the landscape utilizes the recreational values of the water and creates small wet biotopes that support biodiversity, enable rainwater evaporation and supplements the canal in case of extreme precipitation, thus contributing to climate change adaptation.
-The design uses simple, sturdy and durable materials, just as lighting and furnishings are kept to a few, simple elements to ensure a sustainable urban space.
-All the selected elements are low-maintenance and contribute to the square’s green profile.
+To the south, hilly, undulating meadowland, connects the campus with the commons.
+In addition to bringing nature into the campus, the landscape also contributes to climate change adaptation by adding a capacity to handle stormwater.
+Delaying rainwater in depressions in the landscape utilizes the recreational values of the water.
+It creates small wet biotopes that support biodiversity, enables rainwater evaporation, and supplements the canal in case of extreme precipitation, thus contributing to climate change adaptation.
+The design uses simple, sturdy, and durable materials, just as lighting and furnishings are kept to a few simple elements to ensure a sustainable urban space.
+All the selected features are low-maintenance and contribute to the square’s green profile.

-A central feature is an outdoor auditorium with seating for up to 1,000 people on the manmade hills.
+A central feature is an outdoor auditorium with seating for up to 1,000 people on the humanmade hills.
 The hilltops offer additional standing room for concerts or other large public events.

 COBE is an architectural firm founded in 2006 by architect Dan Stubbergaard.
 In thirteen years, COBE has become a leading office with a profound understanding of the function of architecture as a social engine.
 The firm’s projects are shaped by the specific potentials of each given site and insist on generating added value for the future users and the surrounding environment.
 Another key priority for COBE is sustainability and green solutions.